 Colorful soil, Hormuz Island, Persian Gulf, Iran

-History, nature and beach of Hormuz Island
+History and Geography of Hormuz Island

 By the 14th century, the population of the island was 7,000 people, and Hormuz was known as a commercial city by the river Minab.
 It is interesting to know that when the Mongols invaded Iran, around 700 years ago, Hormuz Island was a city at the mouth of the river Minab.
 After the Mongol invasion, the fifteenth ruler of Hormuz and inhabitants fled the town and took their refuge first to Kish Island and then to Laron.